Review: All In WA makes virtual concerts fun again, raising $48 million and counting for coronavirus relief

 That was the guiding principle behind Wednesday night’s homespun variety show that was equal parts quarantine-blues-killer, fundraising virtual concert and wear-your-mask PSA.
 It was only fitting then that the musical portion of the special uniting Seattle music royalty blasted off with The New Official Seattle Anthem — Travis Thompson‘s generation-bridging track “Glass Ceiling,” that had the rising rapper trading razor sharp verses with Seattle hip-hop greats Macklemore, Sir Mix-A-Lot and Prometheus Brown (aka Geo of Blue Scholars), here strolling through various parts of the city.

 More full-blown music video than home-taped performance, the all-star Seattle cut quickly set the tone for the special — which aired on KING 5 and is available on Amazon Prime Video for the next 30 days — that was hardly just another livestream.
-Three months into the concert-squashing pandemic, the novelty of the live-from-the-living-room streaming concerts disappeared faster than Costco toilet paper in March, giving All In WA the tough task of making the 3,403rd virtual concert interesting.
+Three months into the concert-squashing pandemic, the novelty of the live-from-the-living-room streaming shows disappeared faster than Costco toilet paper in March, giving All In WA the tough task of making the 3,403rd virtual concert interesting.

-Leave it to the Grammy-nominated music video aces (who have shot a dozen or so for Macklemore) to do the seemingly impossible with a production flare that alternated between quirky and widescreen cinematics, while striking just the right tone during a difficult time.
+Leave it to the Grammy-nominated music video aces (who have shot a dozen or so for Macklemore) to do the seemingly impossible with a production flare that alternated between quirky and widescreen cinematics showing off Washington’s natural beauty, while striking just the right tone during a difficult time.
 As of late Wednesday night, All In WA had raised $48 million and counting toward its $65 million goal, according to organizers.

-While some of the performers stuck to the simple on-the-couch aesthetic — including Dave Matthews, whose delicate falsetto over the acoustic “Mercy” felt like tiptoeing across a frozen lake — others were more intricate.
+While some of the performers stuck to the simple on-the-couch aesthetic — including Dave Matthews, whose delicate falsetto over the acoustic “Mercy” felt like tiptoeing across a frozen alpine lake — others were more intricate.
 A socially distanced and irresistibly fun “Footloose” cover from Seattle producer/multi-instrumentalist Budo, singer-songwriters Noah Gundersen and Mark Diamond, and Deep Sea Diver’s Jessica Dobson riffled through carefree living room dance party snippets.
 Pearl Jam got even weirder with a spooky, acid-disco romp through “Dance of the Clairvoyants,” replete with an eerily glow-painted Mike McCready.

 Already into production when George Floyd’s killing by Minneapolis police sparked protests around the globe, the risk for tone deafness was high.
-Postponing the broadcast date by two weeks gave time for several changes to acknowledge the current state of the world — adding “BLM” in the clouds during Thompson and crew’s video, a shot of a Jimi Hendrix quote on Neptune Theatre’s marquee after blues-rock darlings The Black Tones wailed their take on Hendrix’s version of “All Along the Watchtower,” among other things.
+Postponing the broadcast date by two weeks gave time for several changes to acknowledge the current state of the world — adding “BLM” in the clouds during Thompson and crew’s video, a shot of a Jimi Hendrix quote on Neptune Theatre’s marquee after blues-punk darlings The Black Tones wailed their take on Hendrix’s version of “All Along the Watchtower,” among other things.

 Russell Wilson and Ciara led the show with opening remarks, laying out All In WA’s objectives while addressing the elephant in the room.
 “The global pandemic opened our eyes to a world in which it was imperative we come together and support our fellow humans in need.
 And as our world begins to find a new normal, a light has been shone on the harsh realities of hundreds of years of oppression.”